 Elastic IP addresses are static IP addresses designed for dynamic cloud computing.
 Additionally, Elastic IP addresses are associated with your account, not specific instances.
 Any Elastic IP addresses that you associate with your account remain associated with your account until you explicitly release them.
 Unlike traditional static IP addresses, however, Elastic IP addresses allow you to mask instance or Availability Zone failures by rapidly remapping your public IP addresses to any instance in your account.

 To connect to your Windows instance

-- 1. In the Amazon EC2 console navigation pane, click Elastic IPs. - 2.
-Click Allocate New Address. - 3.
+- 1. Click Elastic IPs in the Amazon EC2 console navigation pane. - Click the Allocate New Address button. - 3.
 In the Allocate New Address dialog box, click Yes, Allocate.